Chart Color Schemes

 AreaSearch analysis reveals Springvale South recording weaker employment conditions than most comparable areas nationwide

-Manufacturing shows particularly strong specialization with an employment share 3.0 times the regional level.
-Conversely, education & training has lower representation at 4.1% versus the regional average of 9.2%.
-The area appears to offer limited local employment opportunities.
-Over the 12 months to September 2025, employment increased by 3.8% while labour force increased by 5.0%, causing the unemployment rate to rise by 1.1 percentage points.
-Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising 0.3 percentage points.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Springvale South's employment mix suggests local employment should increase by 5.0% over five years and 11.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Manufacturing shows particularly strong specialization with an employment share three times the regional level.
+Conversely, education & training has lower representation at 4.1% compared to the regional average of 9.2%.
+Over the year to September 2025, employment increased by 3.8% while labour force grew by 5.0%, leading to a rise in unemployment rate by 1.1 percentage points.
+Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, and an unemployment increase of 0.3 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Springvale South's employment mix suggests local employment should increase by 5.0% over five years and 11.5% over ten years.

 Frequently Asked Questions - Employment